 The scope of this warranty is expressly limited to only items actually constructed by Lance.
-Lance therefore makes no warranty with respect to component parts constructed or assembled by other manufacturers, including, but not limited to, the Liquid Propane Gas appliances, electrical appliances, heaters, refrigerators, plumbing fixtures, light fixtures, lights, entrance door and windows.
+Lance therefore makes no warranty with respect to component parts constructed or assembled by other manufacturers, including, but not limited to, all electrical devices (TV, sound systems, DVD player, antennas, batteries, etc.), the propane appliances, electrical appliances, heaters, refrigerators, plumbing fixtures, light fixtures, lights, entrance door and windows.
 Such component parts may be warranted by their respective manufacturers, and copies of such warranties are included with the Camper.